splunk/public-o11y-docs/apm/span-tags/cmms.rst

    * If the cardinality impact of indexing this new MetricSet is acceptable, select the check mark under :guilabel:`Actions` to enable your Troubleshooting MetricSet.
    * If the check times out before you enable the MetricSet, run the analysis again .
-   * If the check shows as failed, your cardinality is too high to create the new MetricSet.
-You can edit the MetricSet to adjust the configuration to reduce cardinality or you can select the x to delete the pending Metricset.
+   * If the check shows as failed, your cardinality is over your subscription limit for MMS.
+You can edit the MetricSet to adjust the configuration to reduce cardinality or you can select the x to delete the pending MetricSet.
+To see your MMS subscription limit, go to :guilabel:`Settings` then :guilabel:`Subscription Usage`.
+Depending on your org subscription model, this might be :guilabel:`Settings` then :guilabel:`Billing and Usage`.
+Select the :guilabel:`APM` tab and then select the :guilabel:`Monitoring MetricSets` panel to view your subscription limit for TMS.You must have an admin or usage role to view subscription limits.
+To learn more about APM usage and billing, see :ref:`apm-billing-usage-index`.

    The following example shows a cardinality check.